bottlepy/bottle/docs/tutorial.rst

     Raising or returning an instance of :exc:`HTTPResponse` will overwrite any changes made to the global :data:`request` object and then continue as usual.
 In case of an :exc:`HTTPError`, error handler are applied first.
 See :ref:`tutorial-errorhandling` for details.

 Files or file-like objects
     Anything that has a ``.read()`` method is treated as a file or file-like object and passed to the ``wsgi.file_wrapper`` callable defined by the WSGI server framework.
 Some WSGI server implementations can make use of optimized system calls (e.g. sendfile) to transmit files more efficiently.
 In other cases this just iterates over chunks that fit into memory.
 Optional headers such as ``Content-Length`` or ``Content-Type`` are *not* set automatically.
-For security and other reasons you sould always prefer :func:`send_file` over returning raw files, though.
+For security and other reasons you should always prefer :func:`static_file` over returning raw files, though.
 See :ref:`tutorial-static-files` for details.

 Iterables or generators
     You can ``yield`` either byte- or unicode strings (not both) from your route callback and bottle will write those to the response in a streaming fashion.
 The ``Content-Length`` header is not set in this case, because the final response size is not known.
 Nested iterables are not supported, sorry.
 Please note that HTTP status code and headers are sent to the browser as soon as the iterable yields its first non-empty value.
 Changing these later has no effect.
 If the first element of the iterable is either :exc:`HTTPError` or :exc:`HTTPResponse`, the rest of the iterator is ignored.